 Oh, and that whole “official transcript” vs. “unofficial transcript” thing??
 Don’t even worry about it.
 I suppose there are some colleges that may want you to have the transcript notarized to make it “official.”
 But there is no need to do that unless they specifically ask for it.
 Why spend the money?
 I never had any of my girls’ transcripts notarized, and none of the many colleges they applied to had a beef about it.

 Below is what my three older girls’ transcripts all looked like.
 This was formatted by the homeschool record-keeping software I was using at the time, called Homeschool Tracker.
 To be honest, using your homeschool software is really the easiest way to go, because the software does all the calculations and formatting, and you just choose which student, courses, and other information you want on there and then print that bugger out.

 But what if you are not using homeschool software, or you don’t like the way the pre-formatted transcript looks, and/or you don’t want to take the time to format your own form?

-Hey, you can download my free fill-in and print homeschool high school transcript form!
+Hey, you can purchase and download my fill-in and print homeschool high school transcript form!
 Just sayin’… 🙂

 Yes, I am here to make things easy!!
 That’s what this blog is all about!!
-So I have created a fillable PDF transcript form that you can download, input your child’s information into, and print.
+So I have created a fillable PDF transcript form that you can download, type your child’s information into, and print.
 All the calculations of grades and GPA will be up to you (instructions included); but the formatting is all done, which is half the battle!
 Since it is a PDF, you can use it on either a Mac or PC.
 It is available for $3.99, which makes it a very reasonable way to have a great-looking transcript!